Spazd/qb-pursuitmode/README.md

 ## Installation
 - Download the script and put it in the `[qb]` directory.
+- Move the sound file from the sound directory to [standalone]/interact-sound/client/html/sounds
 - Add the following code to your server.cfg somewhere after 'ensure qb-core'
 ```
 ensure qb-pursuitmode